 Skip to main content

-Follow the steps in Getting started before proceeding.
+Follow the steps in Get started before proceeding.
 FIS IBS access: An active account in the FIS IBS production or sandbox environment.
 Network connectivity: Verify that your network routes traffic between the FIS IBS environment and Grand Central iPaaS.
 For supported options, see Network connectivity.
 Environment details: You need the following environment details from FIS to configure the connector:

 Configuration guide